saikotek/docs/pages/web_cloud/web_hosting/ssl_dv/guide.en-gb.md

 > Once the order of the certificate is completed and sent to our certificate provider/certification authority Sectigo, **no order refund is possible**.
 >

-**Find out how to activate a Sectigo DV SSL certificate on an OVHcloud Web Hosting plan.**
+**Find out how to activate a Sectigo DV SSL certificate on an OVHcloud web hosting plan.**

 ## Requirements